 The development of a Board possessing the necessary skills to support a growth company at our stage remains highly important and we were pleased to have Gareth Davis join as a Non-Executive Director of the Company on 1 October 2019.
 Gareth is a former Chief Executive of Imperial Brands where he served for 38 years.
 More recently he has been Chairman of a number of FTSE 100 companies.
-We welcome the expertise he will bring to and one with proven experience in brands, international growth and vision.
+We welcome the expertise he will bring to the Board as a highly experienced colleague and one with proven experience in brands, international growth and vision.